Argentina fans celebrate team's WC triumph with firecrackers, trumpets, 'Messi, Messi' chants | Sports-Games

 Mohanlal, who also posted a picture of himself at the stadium, said it was a glorious final in which two worthy opponents played their hearts out and gave millions of football fans a ''nerve-wracking match''.

-However, at some places, the celebrations led to incidents of violence, injuring many people, including police personnel.
+However, at some places, the celebrations led to minor incidents of violence.

 In Kannur district, a few people, including a police official, were injured in multiple incidents of scuffles.

-In Kochi, a case was registered against five people for allegedly attacking a civil police officer during celebrations at the Kaloor junction.
+In Kochi, five people were booked for allegedly attacking a civil police officer during the celebrations at the Kaloor junction.

 In the Pozhiyoor area of Thiruvananthapuram district, a police officer was injured when a man in an inebriated condition attacked him during a big screen telecast of the world cup final.